usnews/brightspot-cms/docs/documentation/adding-a-tool.md

 ## Adding a Tool

 You can add your own Tools, Applications or Settings to Brightspot.
-By extending the Tool class you can add new areas (Top Navigation) and Global and Remote Widgets, as well as Application specific settings, such as email addresses for form submissions etc.
+By extending the Tool class you can add new areas (Top Navigation) and Global and Remote Widgets, as well as Application specific settings, such as email addresses for form submissions, Analytics IDs etc.

 **Build a new Tool Class**

-Start by creating your own class, and extend from the CMS Tool class.
+Start by creating your own class that extends the CMS Tool class.
 This will create a new Tool in the Admin -> Settings section of the CMS.

-The Tool can be given a URL, best practice is for this to be a path to a custom jsp file, kept in the WEB-INF directory.

 	public class DemoTool extends Tool {